Numurkah Secondary College

 IMPORTANT THINGS TO REMEMBER !!

 • Students should be contacting potential employers and making the arrangements and not the parents.
-This is part of the learning process for students and employers tend not to look favourably upon students who get their parents/Carers to call for them.
+This is part of the learning process for students and employers tend not to look favourably upon students who get their parents/carers to call for them.

 • Your placement should not be with someone you are very familiar with (e.g. your parent/guardian or an extended family member because they will treat you with familiarity, and you need to have an authentic experience)